Questions? Call or text anytime πŸ“ž 818-446-9627

 • Physical exhaustion that sleep doesn't fix

-If these symptoms persist beyond a few weeks or interfere with your ability to function at work, in your relationship, or daily life, you deserve professional support.
-What you're experiencing has a name, it has effective treatments, and it is not something you need to endure silently.
+If these symptoms persist beyond a few weeks or get in the way of functioning at work, in your relationship, or in daily life, you deserve professional support.
+What you're experiencing has a name, has effective treatment, and doesn't have to be endured in silence.

 Finding Your Way Forward

 Tell at least one person.
 Disenfranchised grief gets worse in isolation.
-You don't need to announce your loss publicly, but carrying it entirely alone is heavy.
+You don't need to announce the loss publicly, but carrying it completely alone is heavy.
 One trusted person who can hold space for what you're going through makes a difference.

 Honoring Your Loss

-In the absence of public mourning rituals, creating your own private ways to honor your loss can be powerful.
-Some possibilities:
+Without established public rituals, creating your own private ways to honor what you lost can be powerful.
+Some options:

-• Writing a letter to the baby you lost, saying everything you need to say
+• Write a letter to the baby you lost, saying everything you need to say

-• Planting a tree, garden, or special flower as a living memorial
+• Plant a tree, garden, or flower as a living memorial

-• Choosing jewelry β€” a birthstone, initial, or special charm β€” as a quiet reminder
+• Choose a piece of jewelry β€” a birthstone, initial, or charm β€” as a quiet reminder

-• Giving your baby a name, even if you only speak it to yourself
+• Give your baby a name, even if you only speak it to yourself

-There's no right or wrong way.
-The most important thing is that it feels authentic and meaningful to you.
+There's no right or wrong here.
+What matters is that it feels real and meaningful to you.

 Chemical pregnancy is a shared loss, but it's often experienced very differently by each partner.
-The person who carried the pregnancy experienced it physically β€” hormonal shifts, bleeding, cramping.
-The non-carrying partner experienced it primarily emotionally, often focusing on their loved one's wellbeing, which can be misinterpreted as not caring about the loss itself.
+The person who carried the pregnancy experienced it physically β€” through hormonal shifts, bleeding, cramping.
+The partner who didn't carry the pregnancy experienced it emotionally, often focused on their loved one's wellbeing.
+That can be misread as not caring about the loss itself.

-Partners commonly grieve on different timelines and in different ways.
-One may need to talk constantly while the other processes internally and silently.
-Neither way is wrong, but these differences can create distance if not navigated carefully.
+Partners often grieve on different timelines and in different ways.
+One may need to talk constantly while the other processes in silence.
+Neither is wrong, but these differences can create distance if left unaddressed.

 Finding Community